ps4star/FSE/ref.md

 ```
 And automatically generates an offset name and #org statement afterwards.

-### FSE typically has multiple names for the same commands.
-This may be a controversial feature, but yeah, most FSE commands have several names.
-The main point of this is to reduce the time the user has to spend looking up stuff in the documentation.
-So, if you forgot what the name of a command is, just take a guess, and you'll probably get it right.
-As a bonus, a lot of the aliases are shorter than the original XSE commands, which is always nice.
-However, the XSE names are still generally the standard, so please use them if you can.

 ### EVERYTHING IS A TABLE!
 While FSE does support raw hex values for the most part, it's highly recommended that you take advantage of the built-in tables.
 There are currently tables for pokemon IDs, item IDs, and movement IDs.
 More to (possibly) come in the future.
 The formatting for these tables is lowercased, no spaces, and no special characters.
 Items or pokemon with "." or "-" in their names can either be written with or without them.
 Some examples of weird names: